Victoria's Secret Fashion Show 2024

 The Victoria's Secret Fashion Show is annual fashion show sponsored by Victoria's Secret, an American brand of lingerie and sleepwear.
 Victoria's Secret uses the show to promote and market its goods in high-profile settings.

-The show featured former Victoria's Secret Angels Eva Herzigová, Tyra Banks, Adriana Lima, Alessandra Ambrosio, Doutzen Kroes, Behati Prinsloo, Candice Swanepoel, Taylor Hill, Jasmine Tookes, Josephine Skriver, Barbara Palvin, Grace Elizabeth; veteran or former Victoria's Secret models Isabeli Fontana, Liu Wen, Joan Smalls, Imaan Hammam, sisters Gigi & Bella Hadid, Irina Shayk, Mayowa Nicholas; and leading fashion models Kate Moss, Carla Bruni, Ashley Graham, Vittoria Ceretti, Alex Consani, Lila Moss & Anok Yai.
+The show featured former Victoria's Secret Angels Tyra Banks, Adriana Lima, Alessandra Ambrosio, Doutzen Kroes, Behati Prinsloo, Candice Swanepoel, Taylor Hill, Jasmine Tookes, Josephine Skriver, Barbara Palvin, Grace Elizabeth; veteran or former Victoria's Secret models Eva Herzigová, Isabeli Fontana, Liu Wen, Joan Smalls, Imaan Hammam, sisters Gigi & Bella Hadid, Irina Shayk, Mayowa Nicholas; and leading fashion models Kate Moss, Carla Bruni, Ashley Graham, Vittoria Ceretti, Rianne Van Rompaey, Alex Consani, Lila Moss & Anok Yai.

 In 2018, Ed Razek, then chief marketing officer of L Brands (the parent company of Victoria's Secret), gave an interview to Vogue magazine, in which he made controversial statements about the brand's image.
 Razek revealed that Victoria's Secret promoted a highly limited and stereotyped standard of beauty, focused on slim, white women.
 He admitted that there was a meticulous selection of Black models and that there were internal conflicts over attempts to include plus-size and transgender women in the shows.
 The negative response to this interview led to the brand losing major supporters and its market relevance that same year.

-In 2023, Victoria's Secret aimed to reshape its image by releasing a documentary highlighting its renewed commitment to inclusion and diversity.
-Now, in 2024, the brand is set to host the Victoria's Secret Fashion Show in Brooklyn, New York, on October 15 at 8 pm (7 PM local time in NYC, with a −1 hour difference from Brazil).
-The event has been promoted as an opportunity for Victoria's Secret to showcase its efforts to work with plus-size, transgender, and disabled women.
-Seven models with disabilities, including wheelchair users and visually impaired models, participated in the casting, reflecting the brand's new inclusive focus.
+In 2023, Victoria's Secret aimed to reshape its image by releasing a documentary The Tour '23, adocumentary-style reimagining of the Victoria's Secret Fashion Show that highlighted its renewed commitment to inclusion and diversity.
+Now, in 2024, the show's return was promoted as an opportunity for Victoria's Secret to showcase its efforts to diversify its image.

-The 2024 Victoria's Secret Fashion Show was hosted in New York City on October 15, 2024.
-The show featured musical performances from singers Lisa, Tyla and Cher.
+The 2024 Victoria's Secret Fashion Show was livestreamed from New York City on October 15.
+The show featured musical performances by Cher, Tyla, Lisa, and Joan Jett.